alexpilotti/markuptest/README.md

 plugin:

 _username_

-Name of the cloud user
+Name of the cloud user.

 default: _Admin_

 _groups_